Symptoms Of Pregnancy After Tubal Ligation And Risks Involved

 The success rate for tubal ligation reversal is 70-80% based on the method used for the sterilization and the extent of damage to the fallopian tube.
 Also, women who have undergone this procedure have a moderate risk of embryo implantation in the fallopian tube (ectopic pregnancy).

-The pregnancy rate with successful tubal ligation reversal method is around 75% over a time period of two years, with half of the pregnancies occurring in the first six months post tubal ligation (10).
+The pregnancy rate with a successful tubal ligation reversal method is around 75% over two years, with half of the pregnancies occurring in the first six months post tubal ligation (10).

 Here is a story on tubal ligation reversal (11)